alexastro01/fantom-web3-marketplace/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+recently created and recently sold 4-6  max each how it works on main page browse with all the items available for sale
+->for every component in browse , buy now button attached to component where price is got from fantomscan/metadata :)